Marine Science Camp Frequently Asked Questions

 What is the difference between Wetland Explorers and Ocean Explorers?

 These two camps for children entering 2nd - 5th grade are similarly structured, but focus on different themes.
 Both camps have 2 days at our site, 2 field trips to different sites, and one day on the boat.
 The Wetland Explorers focus on animals and habitats found around the Bay such as sloughs, marshes, mudflats, and salt ponds.
 Ocean Explorers study coastal and open ocean animals and habitats including tide pools, kelp forests, and the deep sea.

 These camps are designed so that campers can return to multiple sessions and still have fun, new experiences.
 These camps have few activities in common, including camp favorites such as the voyage aboard the ship and studying sharks.
 Most campers benefit from some repetition/reinforcement and enjoy being "experts" at familiar topics and activities.

 My camper has been to this camp before, will they still like it?

 YES!
 Summer camp is a different experience every year.
-Nearly a third of our campers each summer have attended our camp before.
+Over a third of our campers each summer have attended our camp before.

 All of our camps have something new to offer each year.
 The curriculum is constantly revised to include new opportunities and to revisit old favorites in a new way.
 Additionally, campers will likely enjoy learning from a different instructor than they had before.
 Each of our staff comes with their own expertise and style, and use teachable moments provided by the ever-changing environment so that no two camp experiences are alike.